erroronline1/caro/readme.md

 * Text recommendations
     * Default and adaptive [texts can be defined](#text-recommendations) to support a consistent company language.
 * File sharing
-    * The application has a [sharepoint](#files) for files and an integrated STL-viewer to easily exchange information.
+    * The application has a [sharepoint](#files) for files and an integrated STL/OBJ-viewer to easily exchange information.
 * CSV filtering
     * The application is capable of versatile [filtering and processing of CSV-files](#csv-processor).
 * Timezones and states